 Lifestyle changes that come with getting older often shrink your circle of friends.
 If you’re no longer working or recently have moved, you may feel more cut off than ever.

-But there are also advantages to being a senior you may have overlooked.
-Whether it’s in your new independent living community or various organizations geared toward older folks, there are many opportunities to socialize and make friends.
-Here are some tried-and-true methods to make friends after 50.
+But there are also advantages to being a senior that may have been overlooked.
+Whether it’s in living in an independent living community or various organizations geared toward older folks, there are many opportunities to socialize and make friends.
+Here are some tried-and-true methods to make friends after 60.

 Look for “Activity Soulmates”

-Sometimes it’s hard to search for friends simply by listing personality traits you usually look for in a friend or sweetheart.
-But by searching for activity “matches” on Facebook, the AARP website, or an organization like Meetup.com, you can find like-minded people.
+Sometimes, it’s hard to search for friends simply by listing personality traits you usually look for in a friend or sweetheart.
+But you can find like-minded people by searching for activity “matches” on Facebook, the AARP website, or an organization like Meetup.com.

 Whether you’re looking to stuff envelopes for your favorite candidate, travel to exotic locales, or simply discuss books online, you can find in-person and virtual spaces to meet friends with common interests.